Undergraduate Certificate in the History of Art

 You will need to upload the following documents as part of your application:

 • a statement of 300 words outlining your previous experience of the subject (if any) and your reasons for wishing to enrol on the course.
-No need to submit any written work.
+There is no need to submit any written work.

 • contact details for one referee